Video Surveillance For Elderly Monitoring And Safety: A Helpful Survey

 - SimpliSafe has an app called the SimpliSafe Home Security app

-- the SimpliSafe Home Security app lets you control you system from anywhere from your phone or other digital device
+- the SimpliSafe Home Security app lets you control your system from anywhere from your phone or other digital device

 - the above activities will require a subscription of some kind to function

-- you can set up what the system calls secret alerts which means you are sent private notifications on your phone when certain things are happen – if the fridge is opened, if your loved one gets out of bed, if they go into the bathroom – this avoids the siren going off, but it let’s you know what is happening
+- you can set up what the system calls “secret alerts”, which means you are sent private notifications on your phone when certain things are happening – if the fridge is opened, if your loved one gets out of bed, if they go into the bathroom – this avoids the siren going off, but it lets you know what is happening

 - medical alerts can be sent to the monitoring system in 3 ways – the panic button on the wall, the key fob (if you are within 50ft of the hub), or the red button on the keypad

 - when the system is set up you need to tell the monitoring service if you are using the panic button as a medical alert or police etc., as if you are not able to speak they will send the service you have chosen